bladeacer/flexcyon/docs/roadmap.md

 <!-- - [ ] PDF export styling (class select).
 Not happening when it is impossible to debug -->

 #### Next version changelog
+- Added callout metadata utilities for:
+  - grid and dotted background
+  - italic and oblique title and content
+  - dashed, dotted, double, overline, underline and line-through for title and content
+  - Apply Heading 1 to 6 styles for title
+  - font weight for title and content
+- Added headings font size option
+- Fixed smiley icons (hopefully for the last time)
+- Added options to add and configure image backgrounds in the left and right sidebar